Home Computer Network Security Terms related to Network Security

 As the name indicates, a man-in-the-middle attack occurs when someone between you and the person with whom you are communicating is actively monitoring, capturing, and controlling your communication transparently.
 For example, the attacker can re-route a data exchange.
 When computers are communicating at low levels of the network layer, the computers might not be able to determine with whom they are exchanging data.

-What is Compromised-Key Attack
+What is Compromised-Key Attack?

 A key is a secret code or number necessary to interpret secured information.
 Although obtaining a key is a difficult and resource-intensive process for an attacker, it is possible.
 After an attacker obtains a key, that key is referred to as a compromised key.
 An attacker uses the compromised key to gain access to a secured communication without the sender or receiver being aware of the attack.